What happens if both parties are at-fault in an auto accident?

 In this case, both parties are responsible for causing the accident.
 Detective Adams was speeding while Bearden was driving under the influence of alcohol.
 They both have violated traffic laws.
-Speeding has always been a safety problem as it triples the odds of being involved in a collision.
+Speeding has always been a problem because it triples the odds of being involved in a collision.
 Speeding is defined as the act of exceeding the speed limit and driving too fast for conditions or racing.
 In 2011, there was a total of 9,944 deaths or about a third of all motor vehicle fatalities resulted in speed-related crashes.

 In the mid-1970s, Congress established a national maximum speed limit.
 Today, 36 states have speed limits of 70 miles per hour or higher on some portion of their roadway systems.
 In Kentucky, the speed limit is 65 miles per hour on rural sections of its interstates and on most parkways.
 Other roads are as posted.
 Various speed enforcement campaigns have been employed in Kentucky, especially during the summer months such as “100 Days of Summer Heat,” “Blue Lights Across the Bluegrass” and “Obey the Sign or Pay the Fine.”